one-click-desktop/AppBasics-Virtualization-Libvirt/README.md

 # Documentation

-The following code examples below should give you a head start.
-See examples/ConsoleCore for more.
+See examples/ConsoleCore to see the basic usage.
 For configuration options see the fluet interface of LibvirtConnection.Create.

 ## Example 1